fermibubble/fermibubble.github.io/anti-patterns/accidental-complexity.md

 title: Accidental Complexity
 ---

-The complexity that not related to the problem.
+The complexity that is not related to the problem.
 Consider the following snippet that computes sum of square root of k prime numbers starting from n.

 ```java